- What is the ACCESS Clinical Trial?

-- If that is not possible, they will try telephone contact with patient representatives to ask about general objections to enrollment in any research.
+- If that is not possible, they will try telephone contact with patient's family to ask if the patient is known to have any objections to enrollment in any research.

-- If they are unable to reachfamily within the first 45 minutes; the patient will be treated in the trial under EFIC.
+- If they are unable to reach the patient's LAR within the first 45 minutes; the patient will be treated in the trial under EFIC.

 - The patient and/or their LAR will always be informed as soon as possible after the treatment has been started.

 This trial is specifically for treatment of out-of-hospital cardiac arrest.
 Patients will only be enrolled based on the emergent situation of cardiac arrest and identified through the resuscitation process.
 If 911 is called in this type of emergency, there is the potential for enrollment.

 - Adults presumed or known to be 18-75 years old

 - Resuscitated from out-of-hospital-cardiac-arrest, (have a heart beat in the Emergency Department [ED])

 - Initial cardiac arrest rhythm of pulseless VF or VT (Ventricular Fibrillation/VentricularTachycardia)